naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Gambi: (working at McDonald's) Sorry sir, we don't serve a McFuck here, so either you throw that one slice of pickle out or we're gonna have a McProblem.

+%

+Computer: Please enter a password.

+Clara: (types in Nadine)

+Computer: Your password is too weak.

+Clara: How fucking DARE YOU-

 %End of Part 7

 EpFin